lironatar/Final-Project/README.md

 ## Project Pros and Cons
 ### Pros:
 - Implementation of external API.
-- Intended for serious purpose.
 - Responsive.
 -